 2. Withdrawal of a fencer or team.

-After the closing dead-line for entries, no named fencer or team may be withdrawn.

-From the Tuesday preceding the competition, should a fencer have to be withdrawn for reasons of injury or force majeure, the national federation must inform the FIE and the organisers.
-For the individual event, the fencer may not be replaced.
+After the closing dead-line for entries, no named fencer or team may be withdrawn except for reasons of injury or force majeure: the national federation must inform the FIE and the organisers.

 3. Substitution of a fencer.